751 Sheridan St., Hollywood, FL 33019

 Wi-Fi is available in the Mangrove Hall.

 When the Anne Kolb Nature Center opened on February 10, 1996, it was the culmination of a lengthy process that involved many years of planning and development.
-Today, the nature center complex is a 1,501-acre coastal mangrove wetland that's home to a wide variety of plants and animals, including some threatened and endangered species.
-Five extensive boat trails offer access to this wilderness area for sightseeing and fishing (no boats that use fossil fuels are allowed).
+Today, the nature center complex is a 1,500-acre coastal mangrove wetland that's home to a wide variety of plants and animals, including some threatened and endangered species.
+Three extensive paddling trails offer access to this wilderness area for sightseeing and fishing.
+Fossil fuel boats are not permitted in the open waters and on the paddling trails of West Lake.
 Trail maps are available at the visitor center.
 The nature center is part of the Great Florida Birding and Wildlife Trail.

 Exhibit Hall: The nature center’s exhibit hall includes a site map of the park’s three-mile mangrove preserve; a miniature theater, which features Living Crossroads, a 10-minute closed-caption video presentation; and a series of interactive and static displays that vividly portray and explain West Lake Park’s mangrove ecosystem and its significance.
 The exhibit hall's Eco-Room offers hands-on nature experiences for children and adults alike.